mebrooks/mtscr/README.md

 dataframe should appear in the upper dropdown list.
 Use `id` for the ID column, `item` for the item column and `SemDis_MEAN` for the score column.

+### Important note

+Full database is always in long format.
+This means that even though one row in the input data frame represents one creative idea, the score in the added columns reflects a collective score for that person, item or person-item combination.
+For example if Kowalski has 3 ideas about the use of a brick, all the rows with the brick ideas **will have the same score** in the added columns – the score for Kowalski’s brick ideas.
+If `summarise_for` is `"person"`, the score will be the same for all Kowalski’s ideas.

 ## Contact